 A Daily Student Agenda

 A Daily Student Agenda is KEY to keeping students organized, teaching life skills, and communicating with parents.
 At the end of each day, students write down important notes for the day and homework they are expected to complete that night.
-If I need to write a note home to a parent, this is where is goes.
-In addition, parents enjoy having a consistent place to reference for notes and things that need to be completed.
+If I need to write a note home to a parent, this is where it goes.
+In addition, parents enjoy having a consistent place to reference notes and things that need to be completed.

 This agenda section is also a great way to keep a record of student progress, behavior concerns, and homework completion.
 All notes are in one place if ever needed for data collecting.